 Have you noticed how many great singers come from Romania?
 Virginia Zeani is one of them.
 She was born Virginia Zehan, on the 21st October 1925, in Solovastru, a village in central Transylvania.

-Zeani made her debut when she was 23 as Violetta in Bologna (indented for Margherita Carossio).
+Zeani made her debut when she was 23 as Violetta in Bologna (intended for Margherita Carossio).
 That role would become her trademark.
-There is a costly anecdote about her debut in Covent Garden: it was in 1960 and she was a last minute replacement for Joan Sutherland, who became ill.
+There is a precious anecdote about her debut in Covent Garden: it was in 1960 and she was a last minute replacement for Joan Sutherland, who became ill.
 She arrived late in the afternoon and there was hardly time to try on the costume.
 Before she went on stage, she asked very quickly: ‘Which of the gentlemen is my Alfredo?

 In 1952, again at short notice she replaced Maria Callas as Elvira in i Puritani in the Teatro Communale in Florence, conducted by Tullio Serafin.

 The soprano sang no less than 69 roles, including many world premieres.
 In 1957 she created the role of Blanche in Dialogues des carmélites by Poulenc.

 Her repertoire ranged from Handel (Cleopatra in Giulio Cesare), via Bellini, Donizetti, Massenet and Gounod to Wagner (Elsa and Senta).
 With of course the necessary Verdis and Puccinis and as one of her greatest star roles Magda in The Consul by Menotti:

 She sang, together with her husband Nicola Rossi-Lemeni in the recording of Pizetti’s Assasinio nella Cattedrale recorded live in Turin shortly after the premiere (La Scala in Milan, March 1958).
 Absolutely indispensable for the ‘Generazione dell’80’ and verism lover (Stradivarius STR 10067/57).

 Virginia Zeani in an aria from the recording: